Minimal quantum thermal machine in a bandgap environment: non-Markovian features and anti-Zeno advantage: Conclusion

 \section{Conclusion}

-This paper has studied a minimal model for a quantum heat engine in a non-trivial setting: By periodically modulating the transition frequency of a TLS acting as WM, this WM is in alternating spectral overlap with a cold or a hot reservoir with localized and disjunct spectra.
-It simplifies conventional designs, for example the four stroke Otto engine, since no explicit switching on-off of the coupling between WM and the reservoirs is necessary.
-It also extends previous proposals \cite{mukherjee2020anti} to operate under shorter cycle times with no need for coupling/de-coupling from the reservoirs after several modulation periods.
-Theoretical predictions have been obtained based on the formally exact HEOM simulation technique and its comparison with perturbative treatments.
+This paper has studied a minimal model for a quantum heat engine in a non-trivial setting: By periodically modulating the transition frequency of a TLS acting as WM, this WM is in alternating spectral overlap with a cold or a hot reservoir with localized spectra that are separated (disjoint) by a bandgap.
+Such a continuously operating heat engine \cite{gelbwaser2013minimal,naseem2020minimal,gelbwaser2015thermodynamics,gelbwaser2014heat} has advantages over conventional stroke engines (for example the four-stroke Otto engine) since it does not require abrupt on-off switching of the coupling between WM and the reservoirs.
+As a result, the energetic and entropic cost of the switching is avoided.

-We find that the perturbative Redfield$^+$ can provide quantitatively correct predictions of the heat flux behaviour and the quantum heat engine performance even in 'deep' quantum regime.
-The resonance-like pattern in the domain of heat engine operation shows a strong dependence on the driving frequency: for slow and moderate driving the WM exchanges energy with thermal reservoirs via multi-sideband resonances, while for faster modulation the reservoirs are driven out of equilibrium with a complex resonance pattern.
-Finite bandwidth of the environment induces broadening of the extrema in the heat currents.
+The present design extends the previous proposal \cite{mukherjee2020anti} to a much broader range of operational conditions, from weak to strong coupling of the WM and the reservoirs and weak to strong or slow to fast driving/ modulation of their coupling strength.
+Predictions have been obtained under any of the foregoing regimes without restrictions, based on the formally exact HEOM simulation technique and its comparison with perturbative treatments.
+While Markovian treatments predict vanishing heat flow at faster driving, the perturbative Redfield$^+$ can provide quantitatively correct predictions of the quantum heat engine performance for all driving frequencies.
+For slow and moderate driving the WM exchanges energy with thermal reservoirs via multi-sideband resonances.

-The driving amplitude as well as the WM-reservoir interaction play a decisive role in determining the quantum heat engine power output but a lesser role in determining its efficiency.
-Interestingly, the heat engine can still operate even under fast driving which may provide a new pathway to the design of quantum heat engines.
+The essential feature of the reservoir spectral functions considered here is the presence of a bandgap with spectrally abrupt edges, because it gives rise to strong-coupling effects \cite{kofman1994spontaneous}, and allows for disjoint hot and cold reservoir spectra, as required for efficient heat engines that operate continuously \cite{gelbwaser2013minimal,gelbwaser2015thermodynamics,ghosh2018two,mukherjee2020anti}.
+As noted in the Introduction, such bandgap reservoirs can be realized in photonic crystals \cite{kofman1994spontaneous,lambropoulos2000fundamental} their phononic analogs \cite{pascal2011circuit,schwab2000measurement,chang2006solid,pruttivarasin2011trapped,bouton2021quantum,kosloff2014quantum,anders2013thermodynamics,Perarnau2018strong,lobejko2020thermodynamics,ghosh2017catalysis,naseem2020minimal}, and are envisaged also in superconducting circuits.
+Although the exact spectral shape of the reservoirs outside bandgaps is of no qualitative importance, we note that reservoir spectra and the resulting energy (Lamb) shifts can be engineered using the principles discussed in refs. \cite{naseem2020minimal,senior2020heat,meschke2006single}.